 When you have been sedentary, overweight, or have a high risk of coronary heart disease or other chronic health problem, you must have your doctor's approval before starting a fitness program.
 Have your blood pressure measured by a health care professional.
 They can advise you as to how often to have it rechecked.

-The DASH diet has been shown to lower systolic blood pressure (the top number in a blood pressure reading).
+The DASH diet (Dietary Approaches to Stop Hypertension) has been shown to lower systolic blood pressure (the top number in a blood pressure reading).
 Studies have shown a DASH diet can reduce systolic blood pressure by as much as 14 points.
 The DASH diet is rich in fruits, vegetables, and low-fat dairy products and is 2,000 calories a day.
 DASH is also low in saturated fat, cholesterol, and total fat.

 If you are overweight, losing as few as 10 pounds can help you reduce or prevent high blood pressure.
 Weight loss results from taking in fewer calories than you use each day.
 See your doctor or a registered dietitian about how many calories you need daily for weight loss.
 Increase your exercise to burn even more calories!